Likhitha4444/Amazon-Sales-Insights/README.md

 7. Screenshots / Demos

 Example dashboard view:https://github.com/Likhitha4444/Amazon-Sales-Insights/blob/main/Amazon%20sales%20power%20bi.pbix
-This is how the dashboard will look:Amazon dashboard.png
+This is how the dashboard will look: